 The team plans to create six steel laser-cut panels framed by tiles.
 They’ll be holding workshops for community members who want to make tiles for the project.
 “You’ll see our ancestral roots in our design, and the strength our ancestry brings into a future of life and hope,” Costello says.

-Another Phoenix artist, Hugo Medina, is designing the station art for Central and Southern avenues.
-He’s well-known for murals around downtown Phoenix, including the image of a distraught artist painted last year at Modified Arts during a time of rampant development in the Roosevelt Row arts district.
+the image of a distraught artist painted last year at Modified Arts during a time of rampant development in the Roosevelt Row arts district.

 Medina drew inspiration from a children’s book called The Butterfly Garden, and the migration of monarch butterflies between Canada, the United States, and Mexico.
 He’s designed steel panels featuring the images of butterflies, roses, and other imagery.
 “The garden is us,” Medina says.
 “Children need families and community to grow.”